RT-Thread/rt-thread/bsp/stm32/stm32f469-st-disco/applications/arduino_pinout/README.md

 | A6          | --        |             | On-chip internal voltage sensor.
 ADC1-CH17.
 Token over by RT-Thread ADC device by default     |
 | A7          | --        |             | On-chip internal temperature sensor.
 ADC1-CH16.
 Token over by RT-Thread ADC device by default |

+> Notice:
+>
+> 1. Don't use a same hardware timer to drive PWM (analogRead) and servos at same time, because hardware timer can only generate a same frequency for 4 PWM channels.
+Otherwise, it could cause a failure when drive servos.

 > References
 >
 > 1. [STM32F469 Discovery ST Website](https://www.st.com/en/evaluation-tools/32f469idiscovery.html#documentation)